-The famous French writer and poet, Victor Hugo, is described as one of the greatest writers and poets in Europe, and his novels have been translated into many other languages, among his masterpieces were The Hunchback of Notre Dame and ” Les Miserables” .Due to his high-profile literary position he was called “Prince of French Literature”.
+The famous French writer and poet, Victor Hugo, is described as one of the greatest writers and poets in Europe, his novels have been translated into many other languages, among his masterpieces were The Hunchback of Notre Dame and ” Les Miserables”.Due to his high-profile literary position, he was called “Prince of French Literature”.

 Victor Hugo love for Islam

-Hugo was influenced by the Islamic religion, and was interested in learning about it to find out its teachings, principles and values.
-He admired the noble message of Islam to the extent that he devoted several poems to praise, and acknowledged the thanks of his Messenger, may God bless him, as he praised some of the companions of the Prophet Like Omar bin Al-Khattab and Ali bin Abi Talib, may God bless them.
+Hugo was influenced by the Islamic religion and was interested in learning about it to find out its teachings, principles, and values.
+He admired the noble message of Islam to the extent that he devoted several poems to praise, and acknowledged the thanks of his Messenger, as he praised some of the companions of the Prophet Like Omar bin Al-Khattab and Ali bin Abi Talib.

 Hugo’s praising poems

-Among the most famous poems written by Victor Hugo on Islam, is a poem he called “A verse from the Qur’an”, which is taken from Surat Al-Zalzalah, and he says:
+Among the most famous poems written by Victor Hugo on Islam, is a poem he called “A verse from the Qur’an”, which is taken from Surat Al-Zalzalah, through it he says: